top of page

 CLOTHING

-I know picking out outfits for everyone in the family and making sure they all go together and hoping your kids will even wear what you pick out...can be a daunting task to say the least.
+I know picking out outfits for everyone in the family and making sure they all go together AND hoping your kids will even wear what you pick out...can be a daunting task to say the least... especially in Portland, Oregon where the weather can change hour by hour and layers and needing to adjust the wardrobe at the last minute is almost necessary.
+But don't worry, I'm here to help you.

-This page isn't here to overwhelm you, but to help guide you and take much of the guess work out of things.
-Hopefully after reading this page, you'll have gained better understanding of what makes great clothing for photographs and you'll feel more empowered to take on this task rather than trying to figure it out on your own.
+This page isn't here to overwhelm you, but to help take much of the guess work out of things.
+Hopefully after reading this page, you'll have gained better understanding of what makes great clothing for photographs and you'll feel more empowered, not overwhelmed, to take on this task rather than trying to figure it out on your own.

 I recommend starting to think about wardrobe several weeks before your photo session so that you're not rushed last minute in case you do need to order anything, enough time for cheaper shipping options, trying it on, and possibly having to exchange it.